Space Forge raises $30M Series A to make chip materials in space

 No open roles indexed yet.

-The score is an algorithmic estimate based on observed public company-level signals.
-It may be incomplete, stale, or inaccurate and is not investment, legal, tax, or business advice.
+The index price and activity score are algorithmic estimates based on observed public company-level signals.
+They may be incomplete, stale, or inaccurate and are not investment, legal, tax, or business advice.

 Source types found